-This message displays and two chimes sound if the oil level in the vehicle is low.
+On some vehicles, this message displays and two chimes sound if the oil level in the vehicle is low.
 Once the vehicle senses a change in the engine oil level, the light remains off.

 If this message appears after starting the engine, the engine oil level may be too low.
 You may need to add oil.
-See Engine Overheating on page 350.
+See Engine Overheating on page 5-31.